What Should be Included in a Will

 • You may want to check with beneficiaries first, since they may not want some assets.
 In that case, it could be sold, donated to charity, or given to a non-family member.

-Be sure to revise your will when you acquire new assets and when beneficiaries change to avoid leaving someone out or losing assets because someone has died or no-one is aware of the asset.
+Be sure to revise your will when beneficiaries change to avoid leaving someone out or losing assets because someone has died.
 You may want to name contingencies for the possibility of something happening to one of the beneficiaries.

 If you have specific gifts in mind, you will need to identify who will receive each asset.
 This includes gifts to individuals as well as the amount of any charitable donations.

-Other documents that can record specific instructions include College Investing Plan Accounts and Health Savings Accounts
+Other documents that can record specific instructions include College Investing Plan Accounts, Joint Tenant with Right of Survivorship and Tenants by Entirety accounts, Annuities, Health Savings Account, Transfer on Death account, and Payable on Death account.

 In addition to who will receive assets, you can be specific about how you wish your assets to be managed after your death.